 Ph.D.
 Programs Application Checklist:

-- Three letters of recommendation (submitted via electronic application).
+- Three letters of recommendation submitted via electronic application.

 For the Ph.D.
-Program in English: January 5 (for the following Fall).
-Applications lacking transcripts, writing sample, three letters of recommendations, or GRE scores after the January 5 deadline will be considered incomplete.
+Program in English: January 15 (for the following Fall).
+Applications lacking transcripts, writing sample, three letters of recommendations, or the statement of purpose after the January 15 deadline will be considered incomplete.